microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 Magnetometer samples at a constant rate in all modes, except calibration mode.
 In calibration mode, a higher sampling rate is used.

-**Note: Characterized with U7 not populated.
+**Note: Characterized with U7 not populated (VBAT measurement switch).
 This is not expected to affect power consumption significantly.**

 ### Active Modes (Paired)
 | Operating Mode | Average Current |